 Mohammad Awad (He/they)

-Mohammad is a NSW Health Peer Worker for over 4 years and has worked across 20+ teams in more than 5 hospitals, conducts lectures at the University of Sydney on the importance of lived-experience in recovery-oriented practice and developed poetry therapy programs for acute mental health facilities in the state.
-As someone who lives with Bi-Polar and PTSD, Mohammad’s work is focused on the child and adolescent mental health space, using lived experience with mental health to inform his peer support and advocacy.
-He also runs the Muslim Peers Project, a community based mental health service which provides Queer-Muslim focused mental health support, mentoring and groups.
+Mohammad is a NSW Health Peer Worker and has worked across 20+ teams in more than 5 hospitals, he conducts lectures at the University of Sydney on the importance of lived-experience in recovery-oriented practice and developed poetry therapy programs for acute mental health facilities in the state.
+Mohammad is also a prolific poet, writer, director and film maker, who has been extensively featured across NSW and on national TV.